Q1: What are LEDs?

 In order to demonstrate compliance to the relevant standard, JASSTECH will prepare a illumination design for your peace of mind.
 JASSTECH can also assist with the Development Application and approval by local authorities and governing bodies.

-Q4: Can AAA-LUX LED floodlights illuminate sports fields to the requirements and standards of the sports federations?
+Q4: Can JASSTECH LED floodlights illuminate sports fields to the requirements and standards of the sports federations?

 Q5: How many installations are there worldwide?